nasa/GTM_DesignSim/README.md

 #GTM_DesignSim: The Generic Transport Model

 The GTM_DesignSim is a batch simulation intended for design and analysis of flight control laws.
 It models the dynamics of a 5.5% scale model of a generic transport aircraft.
-It was developed to allow fault accomidating control algorithms to be developed and refined in simulation before being tested on an experimental subscale model.
+It was developed to allow fault accomodating control algorithms to be developed and refined in simulation before being tested on an experimental subscale model.

 See: